1. Home

 • We fund media organizations and projects to ensure that they are able to report critically and independently even in times of crises – and also independently of our funding.
 We never interfere in the reporting of the media organizations and projects we fund.
 Freedom of the press, as one of the cornerstones of liberal democracy, is crucial for our work.

-This is why we examine the (verifiably intended) structural and personnel division between the editorial and business management, content independence in the context of media cooperations with scientific institutions and advertising contracts, as well as a strategically oriented approach at both the organizational and economic level.
+This is why we examine the (demonstrably intended) structural and personnel separation between the editorial and commercial departments, the independence of editorial work in the context of media collaborations with scientific institutions, the clear division between editorial and ad sales, as well as the organizations’ crisis resilience through strategic development and long-term, sustainable financial planning based on multiple revenue streams.

 Quality

-• We finance science and data journalism projects by media outlets whose work conforms to the applicable journalistic and editorial standards of their respective sector.
-At the heart of quality journalism are principles such as truthfulness, accuracy, objectivity, transparency and independence.
+• We fund science and data journalism projects from media organizations that embody democratic values and align their work with recognized journalistic and editorial standards.
+At the heart of quality journalism are independence, diligence, traceability, truthfulness, objectivity, and transparency.

-This is why we look at the organization’s commitment to the principles of the press codex in its country of registration, the existence of established editorial standards and institutionalized mechanisms to monitor compliance with those standards, the quality of the publications submitted and the science or data journalism expertise of the designated project lead.
+This is why we look at the organization’s commitment to the principles of the press codex in its country of registration, established editorial standards consistent with democratic values and institutionalized mechanisms to monitor them, the transparent labeling of foreign, commercial, and sponsored opinion contributions, the presence of professional expertise in science and data journalism, and the disclosure of financial sources.

 Additional note: